amitkothiyalutknd/OwnDesignedModule/README.md

 It also has two route table, first one for public subnets via route table association resource and second one  for private subnets.
 It also creates 2 s3 buckets in which 1 has enabled versioning feature.

-The module also creates 2 instances in public subnet which has access of s3 bucket via IAM role.
+The module also creates 2 instances in public subnet which have access of s3 buckets via IAM role.

 ## Features